CSS-Masters/Intro-to-CSS-Files/README.md

 4. Calculations

 Firstoff, compute the percentage of fulfilled criteria on every single checklist as well as the percentage of not judged answers for every single checklist.
 Then, run Kruskal Wallis Test to check if there is a difference between disciplines (sum scores and not judged answers).
 Next, run Kendall's Tau on the sum scores.
 Finally, run Kruskal Wallis Test to check if there is a difference between disciplines (percentages)

+Further information and instructions on paper selection can be found in the original paper.